• Skip to primary navigation

 Awesome fish and chips from Flippers

-The Brooke St Pier mightn’t look that exciting from the outside but it’s full of fun on the inside.
-Four stories of floating pier are the homes of artisan whiskey and gin producers, chocolate, honey, soaps, wines and cheese.
+The Brooke St Pier mightn’t look that exciting from the outside, but it’s full of fun on the inside.
+Four stories of the floating pier are the homes of artisan whisky and gin, chocolate, honey, soaps, wines and cheese producers.
 It’s a funky place with an industrial approach to decor on the inside.

 Brooke St Pier